-Clinical PCG members (or their immediate NHS / social care colleagues) will identify participants who they think may be suitable for the study.
-They will provide potential participants with a verbal explanation of the study, a PIS and an 'agree to researcher contact form'.
+Clinical PCG members (or their immediate NHS / social care colleagues) will identify participants who they think may be suitable for the study, via their routine practice (those under their direct care).
+They will provide potential participants with a verbal explanation of the study, the study overview and a link to an online version of an 'agree to researcher contact form'.
 This information will either be given at the end of a routine appointment, or by email, phone or post.
 Where no appointment is scheduled in the near future, a member of the patient's existing clinical care team may access patient records to obtain contact details.
+Records will only be viewed by staff members who routinely have access to those records as part of their clinical practice.
 It will be made clear to participants that their treatment / support will not be affected if they decline participation.

-Potential participants will be invited to express an interest via an 'agree to researcher contact form', which can be returned to the University of Leeds via PCG members, post or email.
+Potential participants will be invited to express an interest via an 'agree to researcher contact form', which can be completed online.
+PCG members or other members of a clinical care team will offer to support individuals in completing the form online, by sitting with them during this process or completing the form on their behalf where this would be helpful to the potential participant (e.g.: straight after a routine appointment or after a telephone discussion).
 On receipt of the completed form, a university researcher will follow the recruitment process detailed in 5.4.